AstarNetwork/astar-docs/docs/use/governance/subsquare_guide.md

 Both Substrate & EVM style accounts can participate in governance actions.

-When connecting account to the Subsquare platform, the user can choose between different wallets & account types.
+When connecting an account to the Subsquare platform, the user can choose between different wallets and account types.

 <Figure caption="Substrate Account Selection" src={require('/docs/use/img/25_Subsquare_wallet_account_selection/wallet_account_1.png').default } width="100%" />

 Different _Substrate_ account compatible wallets are available.
-In case user wants to use their EVM account, they should select `EVM` under the option.
+If the user wants to use their EVM account, they should select `EVM` under the option.

 <Figure caption="EVM Account Selection" src={require('/docs/use/img/25_Subsquare_wallet_account_selection/wallet_account_2.png').default } width="100%" />

-Here user can select the desired EVM wallet.
+Here, the user can select the desired EVM wallet.

 ## Token Holder